mwielgoszewski/www.tssci-security.com/archives/2007/09/16/more-on-ambiguous-security-standards.rst

     Note: Quarterly external vulnerability scans must be performed by a scan vendor qualified by the payment card industry.
-Scans conducted after network changes may be performed by the company�€™s internal staff.
+Scans conducted after network changes may be performed by the company's internal staff.

     **11.3** Perform penetration testing at least once a year and after